relativitydev/relativity-trace-documentation/docs/user_documentation.md

     -   Term Searching (optional)

-    -   *SPECIFIC TO ARCHIVE*: `Delete Documents Older Than Hours` setting
+    -   *SPECIFIC TO DISPOSAL*: `Delete Documents Older Than Hours` setting

-Any document that is newer than the specified number of hours (based on System Created On date/time) will not be deleted even if the document is included in the Searchable Set / Search Term
+Any document that is newer than the specified number of hours (based on System Created On date/time) will not be deleted even if the document is included in the Searchable Set / Search Term.

+This action is used to:
+1. Clear out old documents from the Trace workspace
+2. Free disk space by deleting **ALL** disposed Document files from the File Share

 **Action Configuration**

 `Document Delete Batch Size` - controls number of documents to delete at once
+> **Note:** All documents will be deleted in a single pass, this is a tweak to improve SQL performance

+`Files On Disk Document Delete Page Size` - controls the number of Relativity Documents to process file deletion for at a time

 `Delete Documents Older Than Hours` - controls age of a document (based on System Created On date/time) to delete

+**Saved Search Recommendations for Data Disposal**

+Because of the risk of data loss.
+You should carefully configure the Searchable Set used for Data Disposal.
+The following are recommended minimum filtering parameters

+-   Trace Has Errors is False
+-   A field marking the document as Responsive is False
+-   A field marking the document as Reviewed is True

 ### Advanced Action Type